DomWilliams0/name-needed/.planning/backlog.md

 	* can also play fetch with a stick and other riveting games
 * dogs play together e.g. tag
 * bug: dogs can break blocks if ordered to

+### Sheep

+* startlement based on senses
+    * propagation through herd
+* lambs have a bond with parents, stay near and run to them when startled
+* herd DSEs specific to the leader? e.g. lead herd to a new location

 ## Simulation depth